FOLSOM EDUCATION ASSOCIATION

 2. Professional Leave - Up to two (2) days for the purpose of visiting other schools or attending meetings or conferences of an educational nature.
 Request for above must be submitted to the Chief School Administrator for approval at least one (1) week prior to the date the planned school visitation or meeting/conference attendance.
 Within ten (10) days, teacher must file a written report with the Chief School Administrator.

-3. Death - Up to five (5) working days, to be used within 30 days of the event of death of a teacher’s spouse, child, parent, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent, grandchild, step-parent, step-child, step-grandchild, and any other member of the immediate household.
+3. Death - Up to five (5) working days at any one time in the event of death of a teacher’s spouse, child, parent, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent, grandchild, and any other member of the immediate household.

 4. Good Cause - Other leaves of absence with pay may be granted upon discretion of the Board of Education.